aquastripe/paper-notes/docs/2021/meta-pseudo-labels.md

 這件事情在先前的研究中被發現，稱為 confirmation bias (確認偏誤)。

-{{< hint info >}}
-**Confirmation bias**\
+!!!
+Confirmation bias

     Network predictions are, of course, sometimes incorrect.
 This situation is reinforced when incorrect predictions are used as labels for unlabeled samples, as it is the case in pseudo-labeling.

     Overfitting to incorrect pseudo-labels predicted by the network is known as confirmation bias.
 It is natural to think that reducing the confidence of the network on its predictions might alleviate this problem and improve generalization.

     - [2]: ARAZO, Eric, et al. Pseudo-labeling and confirmation bias in deep semi-supervised learning.
 In: *2020 International Joint Conference on Neural Networks
     (IJCNN)*.
 IEEE, 2020. p.
 1-8.
-{{< /hint >}}

 ## Meta Pseudo Labels